Skip to main content

 Nutritional Synergy with Growth Hormone Peptides

-Growth hormone secretagogues, such as Sermorelin, Ipamorelin, and the combination of CJC-1295 and Ipamorelin, function by stimulating the pituitary gland to release endogenous (GH).
+Growth hormone secretagogues, such as Sermorelin, Ipamorelin, and the combination of CJC-1295 and Ipamorelin, function by stimulating the pituitary gland to release endogenous growth hormone (GH).
 This pulse of GH then signals the liver to produce Insulin-Like Growth Factor 1 (IGF-1), the primary mediator of GH’s anabolic effects.
 This entire sequence, known as the Hypothalamic-Pituitary-Liver axis, is nutrient-dependent.

 The body requires a robust pool of amino acids to build the new muscle and collagen fibers stimulated by IGF-1.
 A diet rich in complete proteins provides the necessary building blocks like leucine, which is a primary trigger for muscle protein synthesis.
 Specific minerals are also critical for the proper functioning of this axis.